-The global software industry market - including packaged products, custom products, related software services and embedded software products - was estimated in 880 Bi [USD] for year 2009, with an important share owned by developing countries, mostly Asian but more recently, by Latin American countries as well, such as Argentina and Brazil (ABES, 2011, Malerba and Nelson, 2011, Niosi, Athreye and Tschang, 2012).
+The global software industry market - including packaged products, custom products, related software services and embedded software products - was estimated in 880 Bi [USD] for year 2009, with an important share owned by developing countries, mostly Asian but more recently, by Latin American countries as well, such as Argentina and Brazil (ABES, 2011; Malerba & Nelson, 2011; Niosi et al., 2012).
 The software industry generates related products for several other industries, including high-tech and non-high-tech sectors and where knowledge is the most important resource and production factor.
-In this sense, many studies have shown the presence and extent of the role of the software industry in economic performance and in the competitiveness of regions and nations (Antonelli, 2000, Miles, 2004, Tomlimson, 2000).
+In this sense, many studies have shown the presence and extent of the role of the software industry in economic performance and in the competitiveness of regions and nations (Antonelli, 2000; Miles, 2004; Tomlimson, 2000).

-Moreover, there is extant literature from the economics of innovation perspective in the software industry: an important group of studies that has focused on policy making and its structural characteristics at the national (Anchordoguy, 2000, Arora, Arunachalam, Asundi and Fernandes, 2001, Baba et al., 1995, Breznitz, 2007, Mowery and Langlois, 1996), at local level (Parthasarathy and Aoyama, 2006) or in product segments (Klincewicz and Miyazaki, 2011, Storz, 2008); a group of studies that have focused on the influence of appropriability regimes on innovation (de Laat, 2005) and on the influence of new kinds of organizations like open source communities (Dahlander and Magnusson, 2005, Lakhani and von Hippel, 2003); studies of the trend or virtues of geographic concentration of production and innovative activity (Boschma and Weterings, 2005, Weterings and Boschma, 2009); and a group of studies that focus on the characteristics of innovation capabilities and the role of tacit knowledge and experience on the sector (Grimaldi and Torrisi, 2001, Romijn and Albaladejo, 2002, Rousseva, 2008, Weterings and Boschma, 2009).
+Moreover, there is extant literature from the economics of innovation perspective in the software industry: an important group of studies that has focused on policy making and its structural characteristics at the national (Anchordoguy, 2000; Ashish Arora et al., 2001; Baba, Takai, & Mizuta, 1995; Breznitz, 2007; Mowery & Langlois, 1996), at local level (Parthasarathy & Aoyama, 2006) or in product segments (Klincewicz & Miyazaki, 2011; Storz, 2008); a group of studies that have focused on the influence of appropriability regimes on innovation (de Laat, 2005) and on the influence of new kinds of organizations like open source communities (Dahlander & Magnusson, 2005; Lakhani & von Hippel, 2003); studies of the trend or virtues of geographic concentration of production and innovative activity (Boschma & Weterings, 2005; Weterings & Boschma, 2009); and a group of studies that focus on the characteristics of innovation capabilities and the role of tacit knowledge and experience on the sector (Grimaldi & Torrisi, 2001; Romijn & Albaladejo, 2002; Rousseva, 2008; Weterings & Boschma, 2009).

 This paper is related partially to the latter group.
-There are studies, as Grimaldi and Torrisi (2001), that engage the internal organization of the knowledge inside firms; that analyze the determinants of the recurrence to diverse external knowledge sources (Matusik and Heeley, 2005, Segelod and Jordan, 2004); and studies that focus on the impact of internal activities on innovation, by one side, and from external activities, by other (Romijn and Albaladejo, 2002), separately.
+There are studies, as Grimaldi and Torrisi (2001), that engage the internal organization of the knowledge inside firms; others that analyze the determinants of the recurrence to diverse external knowledge sources (Matusik & Heeley, 2005; Segelod & Jordan, 2004); and studies that focus on the impact of internal activities on innovation, by one side, and from external activities, by other (Romijn & Albaladejo, 2002).
 That is, the innovation studies on software sector does not dealt directly with the issue of complementarity and/or substitutability between internal and external innovation activities of the firm jointly, and that is the contribution of the paper.
 The working hypothesis of the research (H1) is that there is a complementary relationship between internal and external sources of knowledge that positively impact firms' innovation results.